Comp-Wolf/Dev-Ops_Repo/hands-on/Jenkins/jenkins-06-slave-node/6-README.md

   - Enter `My first simple free style job on slave node` in the description field.

-  - Find the `General` section, click "Restrict where this project can be run" and enter `Linux` for "Label Expression"
+  - Find the `General` section, click "Restrict where this project can be run" and enter `compwolf` for "Label Expression"

   - Go to `Build` section and choose "Execute Shell Command" step from `Add build step` dropdown menu.